dCache/dcache/docs/TheBook/src/main/markdown/config-xrootd.md

 As of 6.2, dCache has not yet implemented the GP file or data channel options;
 stay tuned for further developments in those areas.

-> **A note on TLS configuration for the pools**
->
->Given that pools may need to service clients that do not support TLS (they
->may, for instance, be using a non-xroot protocol), it is probably not
->practical to make the pools require TLS by setting
->``pool.mover.xrootd.security.tls.mode=STRICT``.

 > **Host cert and key**
 >
 > These are required to be there when the SSHHandlerFactory (which provides